TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 32/Deuteronomy 32.45.md

 ---

-And Moses made an end of speaking all these words to all Israel;
+Moses made an end of speaking all these words to all Israel;